buguroo/pyknow/docs/source/reference.rst

 Variable Binding: The `<<` Operator
 -----------------------------------

-Any patterns and some FCs can be binded to a name using the `<<` operator.
+Any pattern and some FCs can be binded to a name using the `<<` operator.

 .. code-block:: python
    :caption: The first value of the matching fact will be binded to the name `value` and passed to the function when fired.